KomMonitor/processing-engine/README.md

 ### Exemplar docker-compose File with explanatory comments

-Only contains subset of whole KomMonitor stack to focus on the config parameters of this component
+Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
+Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
+See separate [KomMonitor docker repository](https://github.com/KomMonitor/docker) for full information on launching all KomMonitor components via docker.

 ```yml